UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

 toc_mdlink: azs-how-create-S2S-VPN-azurestack-to-azure.md
 ---

-# How to create a site-to-site connection between Azure Stack and Public Azure using the UKCloud Azure Stack portal
+# How to create a site-to-site VPN connection between Azure Stack and Public Azure using the UKCloud Azure Stack portal

 ## Overview